Spread betting is a way for people to bet on the price movement of oil, shares, interest rates and other financially related interests.

 Spread betting offers an exciting and very affordable way to deal in the financial markets.
 A new trader can test their trading skills at a fraction of the cost of traditional share/commodity dealing.
 Typically the cost of dealing shares in the traditional way requires 100% capital commitment, whereas with spread betting the trader only has to commit a small percentage of the total value of the trade.
 This is known as a margin requirement and ranges from 5% to 25% depending on the instrument being traded and the spread betting firm in question.
 In addition to that, there’s no capital gains tax on spread betting.

 However the risk of losing money is relatively high for new traders.
 This is often caused by inadequate account balance, bad money management and badly planned trades.
-The spread betting companies themselves are not the reason why many traders lose, the consistency of successful traders, both big and is solid proof that these firms really support winners!
+The spread betting companies themselves are not the reason why many traders lose, the consistency of successful traders, both big and small is solid proof that these firms really support winners!